On the stability of multi-dimensional rarefaction waves I: the energy estimates: Introduction

 \subsubsection{The setting}

 We consider the two dimensional Euler flow \eqref{eq: Euler in Euler coordinates}.
 The initial data is a small perturbation of the plane rarefaction data.
-More precisely, $\{x^1=0\}$ is the flat initial curve.
+More precisely, $\{x^1=0\} \subset \Sigma_0$ is the flat initial curve {(we assume that the data is periodic in $x^2$ and identify $\{x^1=0\}$ with a circle)}.
 On the half plane $\{x^1 > 0\}$ the initial motion is assumed to be irrotational and isentropic.
-We assume the data on $\{x^1=0\}$ is a small perturbation of constant states away from vacuum of order $O(\varepsilon)$.
-We remark that $\varepsilon = 0$ corresponds precisely to the $1$ dimensional constant case \eqref{eq:1D-rarefaction-wave}.
+We assume the data on {$\{x^1>0\}$} is a small perturbation of constant states away from vacuum of order $O(\varepsilon)$.
+We remark that $\varepsilon = 0$ corresponds precisely to {the one dimensional} constant case \eqref{eq:1D-rarefaction-wave}.

 The initial data on $\{x^1 > 0\}$ determines a region $\mathcal{D}_0$ (its development) with a characteristic hypersurface denoted by $C_0$ as its boundary.
 On the region adjacent to $C_0$ we shall construct a family of multi-dimensional rarefaction waves that converge to the 1D picture \eqref{eq:1D-rarefaction-wave} as the perturbation $\varepsilon \to 0$.
 It takes two steps to complete this goal.
 In the current paper, we establish a stable nonlinear energy estimates in Sobolev spaces.
-We will prove the existence and convergence in a following-up paper \cite{LuoYu2}.
+We will prove the existence and convergence in a {follow-up} paper \cite{LuoYu2}.

 The rarefaction region will be studied in the acoustical coordinate $(t,u,\vartheta)$.
-The level sets of $u$, denoted by $C_u$, correspond to rarefaction fronts emanating from the initial curve and foliate the rarefaction wave region with density approximately of size $\frac{1}{t}$.
-For an arbitrary small constant $\delta>0$, we study the energy propagation on the spacetime domain $\mathcal{D}$ bounded by $C_0, C_u$ and $\Sigma_{\delta}, \Sigma_t$.
+The level sets of $u$, denoted by $C_u$, correspond to rarefaction fronts emanating from the initial curve and foliate the rarefaction wave region with {foliation ``density'' approximately of size $\frac{1}{t}$.} For an arbitrary small constant $\delta>0$, we study the energy propagation on the spacetime domain $\mathcal{D}$ bounded by $C_0, C_u$ and $\Sigma_{\delta}, \Sigma_t$.
 The picture is depicted as follows:

-The data on $C_0$ is determined a priori by the data on the half plane $\{x^1 > 0\}$.
-However, the data on $\Sigma_{\delta}$ is not known in advance.
+The data on $C_0$ is determined a priori by the data {on the half space $\{x^1 > 0\}$.} However, the data on $\Sigma_{\delta}$ is not known in advance.
 In fact, for rarefaction waves the domain $\Sigma_{\delta}$ shrinks to the initial curve as $\delta \to 0$.
 The data on $\Sigma_{\delta}$ has to be carefully chosen and it is indeed determined asymptotically by those on $C_0$.